 Living far from the ocean?

-If you, like me now that I've retired to sunny South Africa, live from from the sea, then you'll know that it's very difficult to get fresh fish, and especially cold water fish.
+If you, like me now that I've retired to sunny South Africa, live from from the sea, then you'll know that it's very difficult to get fresh fish, and especially cold water fish; mackerel recipes are simply not available.
 The alternatives are very expensive imported salmon from the fjords of Norway, or our own west coast canned pilchards.
 We make pilchard fish cakes weekly.

 Useful links @ Mackerel recipes